zanko-mezdrichki/twin-paradox-plot/README.md

-# TWIN PARADOX CHART: SIGNAL EXCHANGE PATTERN
+# TWIN PARADOX PLOT: SIGNAL EXCHANGE PATTERN

 This repository hosts the Python script used to generate the Spacetime Diagram which illustrates the resolution of the famous Twin Paradox through the analysis of signal exchange.